 4. Offer Gift Certificates

-If offering a deal is more to your liking then provide a gift certificate that would give Yelpers a discount to a future stay at your hotel.
+If offering a deal is more to your liking, then provide a gift certificate that would give Yelpers a discount to a future stay at your hotel.
 If you choose to run a discount special like this, make sure it is for a room or suite you have trouble selling.
-Offering a gift certificate through Yelp would only cost 10% commission as opposed to the 20-25% commission you would have pay to an OTA.
+Offering a gift certificate through Yelp would only cost a 10% commission as opposed to the 20-25% commission you would have pay to an OTA.
 At the same time, this certificate would not only encourage more direct bookings but also help win back the guest relationship from the OTAs.
 Similar to pay-per-click advertising, the same practice goes for offering a discount special on Yelp.
-By that I mean, hotels should use this during need periods which include slow peak times.
+By that, I mean, hotels should use this during need periods, which include slow peak times.

 5. Respond to Reviews

 Incorporate these five tips in your local marketing strategy and track the ROI generated from Yelp.
-Use Yelp analytics tool to monitor how many calls you are getting off your listing.
-Remember, when utilized correctly, Yelp can generate a great deal of business for your hotel so take advantage of its features.
+Use the Yelp analytics tool to monitor how many calls you are getting off your listing.
+Remember, when utilized correctly, Yelp can generate a great deal of business for your hotel, so take advantage of its features.